 The benefits and opportunities of Rockhampton as a study destination for students include its considerable strengths, especially access to high-quality education in Agricultural Science, Business and Law, Engineering and Technology, Health and Medical Applied Science, Nursing, Midwifery and Social Sciences, Education and the Arts, Hospitality and Marine Studies.
 Our education facilities are state of the art and offer quality assured teaching programs and hands on learning advantages.
 Our education providers can offer comfortable boarding options and a wide range of extra-curricular activities for all year level students.

-Additional advantages for studying in Rockhampton include an increased opportunity for cultural experiences due to smaller international cohorts, attractive visa arrangements, improved migration opportunities, affordable cost of living, support for post-study employment outcomes, cooperative study cluster and relative industry services to deliver a comprehensive experience.
+Additional advantages for studying in Rockhampton include an increased opportunity for cultural experiences due to smaller international cohorts, eligible city for the Destination Australia scholarship program, attractive visa arrangements, improved migration opportunities, affordable cost of living, support for post-study employment outcomes, cooperative study cluster and relative industry services to deliver a comprehensive experience.

 Rockhampton embraces more than just inbound students.
 Supported by the Rockhampton study cluster, our international education engagement models consist of -